 A veteran option

-Lectora Inspire is one of the oldest e-learning authoring tools, now in its twelfth version.
-It’s a Windows desktop-based system, and requires a bit more scripting experience than some of the other software listed in this feature.
+Lectora Inspire is one of the oldest e-learning authoring tools, now in its seventeenth version.
+It’s another web-based system that functions across devices, but it requires a bit more scripting experience than some of the other software listed in this feature.

 With it, you can create courses for different contexts, such as employee training or selling courses to customers.
 There’s unlimited scripting, access to advanced graphics libraries, an online reviewer and a screen template library.
 Another handy element provided is a range of how-to resources.